Where science and compassion cure

 Normal thyroid function requires oral intake of the element iodine (iodine is a normal part of both human and cat diets and is commonly added to salt).
 Once ingested, iodine is taken up by the thyroid gland, where the iodine becomes incorporated into thyroid hormone.
 Radioiodine (radioactive iodine; I-131) is a radioactive form of stable iodine.
 In its radioactive state, it naturally decays, giving off two types of radiation: gamma rays (similar to X-rays) and beta particles (electrons).
 The half-life of I-131 is 8 days.
 In other words, one-half of the radioiodine decays every 8 days.

 When a cat receives radioactive iodine, the thyroid tumor tissue takes up the radioiodine just as readily as normal, nonradioactive iodine (the kind in iodized salt).
 All thyroid tumor tissue will take up the radioiodine in this fashion, no matter where in the body it is located.
-This is an important feature of radioiodine therapy because up to a third of hyperthyroid cats have thyroid tumors in the chest cavity, where surgical removal is not feasible.
+This is an important feature of radioiodine therapy because 10% of hyperthyroid cats have thyroid tumors in the chest cavity, where surgical removal is not feasible.
 Once the thyroid tumor tissue has taken up the radioiodine, the radioiodine emits radiation, destroying the overactive thyroid tumor cells.

 Because the hyperactive thyroid tumor suppresses the function of any normal thyroid tissue, the normal cells do not concentrate any of the radioiodine.
 Because almost all hyperthyroid cats have some residual, normal thyroid tissue, this means that cats rarely develop an underactive thyroid gland (hypothyroidism) after radioiodine therapy.
 These spared normal thyroid cells then can “turn back on,” and make normal amounts of thyroid hormone after the radioiodine has destroyed all of the tumorous tissue.